ewaldhorn/flutter_code_workshop/README.md

 # flutter_talk_mar_2019

-A new Flutter application.
+The companion application for my talk.

+Contains various examples of some ways of doing common things in Flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for learning about Flutter applications.

 A few resources to get you started if this is your first Flutter project: